This article was first published on August 24th on Navii

 - Contact information – which should be set up in your business profile settings

 - Put your website link in your bio – remember that you can’t use links in your posts or stories (unless you have 10,000+ followers).
-So if you want to have multiple links available to your followers you might consider using a tool like linktree or Lnk.Bio or creating a mobile-friendly link page as we have for Tourism Tribe (refer to the video this video for a tutorial on how to create an effective Instagram link in bio).
+So if you want to have multiple links available to your followers you might consider using a tool like linktree or Lnk.Bio or use our fully customisable Canva link in bio template.

 We would love for you to share your new Instagram bios with us on our Small Tourism Business Help Facebook group.